boraoden/boraoden.github.io/_posts/2022-12-17-olu-doganlar-unutulamayanlar-ve-kırılanlar-tr.md

 i hope someday that we could meet again
 you go your way
 and i'll go my way
+no words can save us
+this lifestyle made us

 **her şey için teşekkürler.**